 Pedestrian amenity incorporates all those elements of individual developments that directly affect the quality and character of the public domain.
-These provisions are intended to achieve a high standard of public domain design and pedestrian comfort in city centre public spaces.
+These provisions are intended to achieve a high standard of public domain design and pedestrian comfort in City Centre public spaces.
 The pedestrian environment is to be characterised by excellence of design, high quality materials and a standard of finish appropriate to a regional city centre.
-The city's lanes, arcades and throughsite links are to form an integrated pedestrian network providing a choice of routes at ground level for pedestrians.
+The City's lanes, arcades and through- site links should form an integrated pedestrian network providing choice of routes at ground level for pedestrians.